ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week08 Ethics.md

 ✔ __Pros:__
 > * Could prompt the teammate to confess their inadequacy to management
 > * Could possibly result in me getting the credit for the work I did
-> * Takes care of the problem while not self-advertizing to management
+> * Takes care of the problem while not self-advertising to management

 ❌ __Cons:__
 > * Could damage my relationship with the teammate, depending on how they take it